datacarpentry/semester-biology/materials/dplyr.md

 * R has a rich ecosystem of packages for data manipulation & analysis
 * Download and install packages with the R console:
     * `install.packages("dplyr")`
+* Even if we've installed a package it is automatically available to do analysis with
+* This because different packages may have functions with the same names
+* So don't want to have to worry about all of the packages we've installed every time we right a piece of code
 * Using a package:
     * Load all of the functions in the package: `library("dplyr")`